Interruption in online customer service 14 December 06:00-19:00 More information

 You are eligible for student loan tax deduction if you meet all of the following requirements:

-- you have outstanding student debt of more than EUR 2,500.
+• you have outstanding student debt of more than 2,500 euros.

 Degrees which qualify you for the deduction are:

-You only get the deduction for the first degree you complete, provided that you began the degree programme between 1 August 2005 and 31 July 2019.
-If you have started the studies for a degree on or after 1 August 2019, student loan tax deduction can not be granted.
+You only get the deduction for the first higher education degree you complete in Finland or abroad, provided that you started the degree programme between 1 August 2005 and 31 July 2019.
+If you started on or after 1 August 2019, you are not eligible.

 The student loan tax deduction is available for a bachelor's degree only if you gained admission to the bachelor's programme exclusively.